Getting Started

 npx sailor db:restore backup-file.sqlite.gz --force # Restore from file

-npx sailor files:repair
+npx sailor db:repair-timestamps --dry-run

 # Manage users and roles